SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Customizing_the_layout_of_notification_messages.md

 - **\[Format\]-correlation-infoheader**

-  Template of the base Alarm section’s header in the notification message sent as a result of some triggered Correlation rule.
+  Template of the base Alarm section’s header in the notification message sent as a result of a triggered Correlation rule.

 - **\[Format\]-correlation-infoitem**

-  Template of a base Alarm item in the base Alarm section of the notification message sent as a result of some triggered Correlation rule.
+  Template of a base Alarm item in the base Alarm section of the notification message sent as a result of a triggered Correlation rule.

 - **\[Format\]-correlation-infofooter**

-  Template of the base Alarm section’s footer in the notification message sent as a result of some triggered Correlation rule.
+  Template of the base Alarm section’s footer in the notification message sent as a result of a triggered Correlation rule.

 - **\[Format\]-notifications**

-  The notification message sent independently (not as a result of some triggered orrelation rule).
+  The notification message sent independently (not as a result of a Correlation rule).

+> [!TIP]
+> For more information on how to configure a Correlation rule to send a notification message, see [Sending an email](xref:Sending_an_email)

 ### Template name prefixes indicating the message format